Canclude

 • 1-3Aperture largely open; original opening shape mostly intact.

-• 0Aperture fully open and unaffected by the crush.
+• 0Aperture unmistakably fully open and unaffected by the crush.

 Symmetry